skrey/yellow-extensions/documentation/yellowapi.md

 Return highest page number in pagination

 **$pages->getLocationPage($pageNumber)**
-Return absolut location for a page in pagination
+Return absolute location for a page in pagination

 **$pages->getLocationPrevious()**
-Return absolut location for previous page in pagination
+Return absolute location for previous page in pagination

 **$pages->getLocationNext()**
-Return absolut location for next page in pagination
+Return absolute location for next page in pagination

+**$pages->getModified($httpFormat = false)**
+Return last modification time for page collection, Unix time

 **$pages->isPagination()**
 Check if there is an active pagination